What the Numbers Mean When You Get a Cervical Check

 Image via slideshare.net

 Once your cervix has effaced (thinner and softer), it begins to open, which is dilation.
 Our cervix is the opening of our uterus, which is usually tightly shut.
-Braxton Hicks contractions can cause your cervix to dilate before active labor begins; this is why you sometimes hear about women being 3 centimeters dilated but not yet in labor.
-Or you could be on the other side of the spectrum, and your cervix can be firmly closed till you are in active labor.
+Braxton Hicks contractions can cause your cervix to dilate before active labor begins.
+This is why you sometimes hear about women being 3 cm dilated but not yet in labor.
+Or you could be on the other side of the spectrum, and your cervix can be firmly closed until you’re in active labor.
 Both experiences are entirely normal.
-It’s not until regular contractions begin (when your contractions are at least 5 minutes apart, each is about 1 minute long, and that is going on continuously for at least an hour) that your cervix will begin to open (dilate) more.
+It’s not until regular contractions begin (when your contractions are at least five minutes apart, each is about one minute long, and that’s going on continuously for at least an hour) that your cervix will begin to open (dilate) more.8,9

-As I stated, dilation tends to be the number people focus on the most because they know they must be 10 centimeters before pushing out their baby.
-While dilation is an important part of your cervical check, it is not the only factor that matters.
-Your cervix must be effaced before it can dilate, so paying attention to your effacement is just as important.
+As I stated, dilation tends to be the number people focus on the most because they know they must be 10 cm before pushing out their baby.
+While dilation is an important part of your cervical check, it isn’t the only factor that matters.
+Cervical ripening involves both softening and thinning of the cervix in addition to cervical dilation.
+So, paying attention to your entire cervical exam is important.6

-For example, I’ve had clients in labor that were declared 5 cm dilated and 70% effaced, and then after two hours, they were rechecked and still 5 cm but 90% effaced.
-When that happens, people begin to get frustrated because they are still only 5 cm, but they forget that their cervix is getting thinner, which is required before it can reach 10 cm.
-Going from 70% to 90% is still good progress, so you shouldn’t get discouraged.
+For example, I’ve had clients in labor who were declared 5 cm dilated and 70% effaced, and then after two hours, they were rechecked and still 5 cm but 90% effaced.
+When that happens, people become frustrated because they’re still only 5 cm.
+But they forget that their cervix is getting thinner, which is required before it can reach 10 cm.
+Going from 70% to 90% is still good progress, so you shouldn’t feel discouraged!

-If you are wondering when it’s considered active labor, the American College of Obstetrics and Gynecology (ACOG) states that at 6 cm dilation is when you are no longer in early labor and are now in active labor.1,2 At this time, your contractions will be noticeably longer, stronger, and closer together.
+You may also be wondering when it’s considered active labor.
+The American College of Obstetrics and Gynecology (ACOG) states that 6 cm dilation is when you’re no longer in early labor and are now in active labor.1,2 At this time, your contractions will be noticeably longer, stronger, and closer together.2

 actual dilation, measuring the cervix for dilation

-If you are wondering how care providers measure dilation, they do it with their fingers.3 One finger inside your cervix is 1cm, two fingers in your cervix are 2 cm, and they slowly start to spread their index finger and middle finger to continue to measure to 10 cm.
-This is why checking for dilation is subjective because everyone has different-sized hands, so one person might think you are 7 cm while another claims you are 8 cm.
+Care providers measure dilation with their fingers.3 One finger inside your cervix is 1 cm, two fingers in your cervix are 2 cm, and they slowly start to spread their index finger and middle finger to continue to measure to 10 cm.
+This is why checking for dilation is subjective!
+Everyone has different-sized hands, so one person might think you are 7 cm while another claims you are 8 cm.

-At 10 cm, your cervix is paper-thin (100% effaced), no cervix is left, and you are fully dilated, which we call “complete.”
-For a better understanding, 10cm is about the size of a softball/a baby’s head.
+At 10 cm, your cervix is paper-thin (100% effaced), no cervix is left, and you’re fully dilated, which we call “complete.”3,7 For a better understanding, 10 cm is about the size of a softball or a baby’s head.

-Most care providers won’t even state the baby’s station aloud during a cervical check.
+Most care providers won’t even say the baby’s station aloud during a cervical check.
 The “station” of a baby refers to the position of your baby’s head in relation to your pelvis.
-This is recorded as a number between -5 (minus five) and +5 (plus five).
+They record this as a number between -5 (minus five) and +5 (plus five).
 Zero station means the head is “engaged” on the cervix and has entered the vaginal canal within the pelvic bones.
-A negative number (-5 to 0) means your baby’s head isn’t engaged in the pelvis.
+A negative number (-5 to 0) means your baby’s head isn’t engaged in the pelvis.6

 I want all women to know you can refuse cervical checks.
-The only two that you can’t get away from are:
+But the only two that you can’t get away from are:

-• When you first get to the hospital (they need to make sure you are really in labor and you have made progress)
+1. When you first get to the hospital (they need to make sure you’re really in labor and you’ve made progress)

-I hope these descriptions help you understand more about what your care provider is doing and looking for during a cervical check.
+I hope these descriptions help you understand more about what the numbers mean and what your care provider is doing and looking for during a cervical check.
 Here’s to hoping that they are quick and painless!

 Share